robin7g/rg-iceFUN/README.md

 make burn
 ```

-## The VGA projects require a small circuit to be built using just reissters and a VGA connector.
+## The VGA projects

+All the project which have VGA in thier title require a small circuit to be built using just resisters and a VGA connector.
+The schematic for this is shown below.

 ### VGA Rainbow